bordercode/nogales/content/english/blog/Live rooted in the soil and migration to new lands .md

 description: This is meta description
 image: images/blog/background.jpg
 image_webp: images/blog/background.webp
-title: A way of life rooted in the soil.. keeps moving on.
+title: A way of life rooted in the soil... keeps moving on.
 ---

 ## Concluding remarks.